A young woman tests the dedication of a new suitor in an unusual way.

-First real short film I made.
+My first original short film.
 Shot by Miah, who also stars, in Jersey City, NJ one summer day on Super 16mm.
 Loosely inspired by the Ambrose Bierce short story "Watcher Of the Dead".

-Shot on Super 16mm by Phelps Harmon in the backyard of my Jersey City apartment.
+Shot on Super 16mm by Phelps Harmon in the backyard of the same Jersey City apartment.
 Story idea by Shamira and myself.
 Shamira wrote the script with input from Darren and myself.
 Some good use of over-cranking [slow motion].

 Produced in Jersey City just before I moved to Bay Ridge.
-Phelps shot this on a 24p Panasonic.
+Shot on a Panasonic 24p by Phelps.
 Shamira wrote it.
-I think we went out and bought various art supplies to show that this woman failed at everything.
+We went out and bought various art supplies to show that this woman failed at everything.
 Or did she?
 Got into a few small festivals.

-Phelps shot this also on a Panasonic 24p in my basement/ laundry room in my shithole studio apartment in Bay Ridge.
+Also shot by Phelps on the Panasonic 24p in the basement of my shithole Bay Ridge apartment.
 He and I were the only crew.
-Original actor bailed.
-Phelps tried to talk me into doing it but I found a replacement.
 Always liked this one but wish I had a better resolution besides the antagonist giving threatening laundry advice.
 Came in second place in a short film festival.
 First prize was $5,000.
 Second prize was a t-shirt.

-Just me and Lenika.
-Shot on 24p in my crappy Bay Ridge apartment.
+Just Lenika and myself.
+Shot on 24p in the Bay Ridge apartment.
 No couches were actually licked.

 Shot by Phelps on Super 16mm.
 My darkest and weirdest film.
-This has some of my best editing and one of my best soundtracks.
-Unfortunately also my worst script.
-The dialogue scenes just don't work.
+Has some of my best editing and one of my best soundtracks.
+Unfortunately my worst script.
+The dialogue scenes don't work.
 Ironically my most-streamed film on YouTube.

 Shot on one of the first HD cameras.
 One of my funniest films.
-Someone doing the "hand thing" shows up for the first time.
+The "hand thing" shows up for the first time.
 Pieces of my previous shorts make appearances.
 Even an audition reel for an actress is incorporated.
 I was the only crew member.
 Talent helped out with sound.
 The sequence from 5:10-7:00 may be some of my best work ever.
-Haha.
 I had a drunken idea to make a feature in this style.
-I hope to some day realize this dream.

 Outtakes.
 Remember, Thursday is pipe day.